cisagov/ScubaGear/baselines/aad.md

   Access controls > Grant > Grant Access > <b>Require multifactor authentication</b>
 </pre>

-#### MS.AAD.3.3v1 instructions:
+#### MS.AAD.3.3v1 Instructions
-If phishing-resistant MFA has not been deployed yet and Microsoft Authenticator is in use, configure Authenticator to display context information to users when they login.
+If phishing-resistant MFA has not been deployed yet and Microsoft Authenticator is in use, configure Authenticator to display context information to users when they log in.

 1. In **Azure Active Directory**, click **Security > Authentication methods > Microsoft Authenticator**.
 2. Click the **Configure** tab.